mikdevio/final_project/README.md

 FinalProject is a software for managing the sales process, inventory control, and handling of customers and users for small and medium-sized stores and businesses.

 ### License
-DWSIM is licensed under the GNU General Public License (GPL) Version 3.
+FinalProject is licensed under the GNU General Public License (GPL) Version 3.

 ### Prerequisites